aarti160513/mule-assignment-tfnsw/Readme.md

 ## Assmuptions

-1. HR System uses a tradaitional RDBMS i.e Postgres to store staff information
+1. HR System uses a tradaitional RDBMS i.e MySQL to store staff information
 2. All the the clietns intending to access the HR system API's should get themselves registerd first.
 It's a manual registartion where they would provided access keys and assigned a role within the HR System.
 The roles are READ, WRITE and ADMIN with the follwong permissions
    - READ - Allowed to fetch staff information
    - WRITE - Allowed to Create, Delete & Modify Staff information